Hi, my name is John, a full-time digital marketer, and I started this blog during my junior year of college.

 He would be responsible for bringing in the leads and converting them into paying clients.
 And I’d be responsible for fulfillment and building out the systems to scale the team with an in-house team.

-Today, Instinct Marketing has a handful of clients, employees, and we’re continuing to grow.
+Today, Instinct Marketing has clients, employees, and we’re continuing to grow.
 As for myself, as long as I’m doing what I love (digital marketing), I’m on the right track.
-Client work has brought out the inner-extrovert in me, which is good as it helps me be well-rounded in all areas of life.
+Client work has brought out the inner extrovert in me, which is good as it helps me be well-rounded in all areas of life.